infidelus/vine-orders-app/README.md

 To install the dependencies in requirements.txt you will need pip.
 Please see the [pip documentation](https://pip.pypa.io/en/stable/installation/).

 If you want to run this script as a Docker container you will also need to install Docker.
 Instructions can be found on the [dockerdocs website](https://docs.docker.com/engine/install/).

+Once installed you simply need to run app.py from the command line / terminal.
+This will either be in the form of 'python app.py' or 'python3 app.py', depending on your Operating System.
+Once you have it working you can add a desktop shortcut to launch it if you are not running it 24/7 in a Docker or other web server.